philipturner/ue5-nanite-macos/README.md

 Finally, there's the issue of whether Epic will accept this hack.
 They might accept it if I restrict it to Apple8 GPUs, which have a hardware instruction for UInt64 min/max atomics.
 Other GPUs (like the Apple7 M1) would use a hack or even non-atomic operations just for the purpose of creating Nanite support.
 Once that is developed, we remove the hack version from Apple7 and only enable such atomics on Apple8.

 ---

 There's one more idea.
 You don't need all 32 bits of the depth; 30 would be fine.
 What if you could split up 62 bits of data into two 32-bit chunks, each prefixed with one bit that states whether it's in use?
 Then an external lock (separate buffer of 32-bit data) coordinates thread accesses, and you do a bunch of spin lock-like atomic loads/stores to sanitize accesses to each half of the 64-bit texture/buffer slot.
 This might have low performance, but could have zero data races on Apple7.
 Then, we use native 64-bit UInt64 min/max on Apple8 for better performance.
 This could be enough for Epic to merge the Nanite port into UE5.

+> I'll try prototyping this workaround for Apple7 GPUs in an isolated Xcode project.

 ## Attribution